zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 2. Find or add the property `components.gateway.apiml.security.auth.customAuthHeader` and set the value which represents the header's name.
 3. Restart `Zowe&trade`.

-Requests through the Gateway towards the southbound service using the `zoweJwt` scheme now contain a CORS header.
+Requests through the Gateway towards the southbound service now contain a CORS header.

 ## Connection limits